it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic37]

 2\.
-You will see that your API is running and you then will click on the triple-dot icon on your Designer flow.
+You will see that your API and you then will click on the triple-dot icon on your Designer flow.
 Select Export.

 ![alt text][pic38]